chrislovecnm/chrislovecnm.com/_posts/2017-11-10-choosing-a-cni-provider.md

 ### romana

-Chris Marino summarized romana.

 Romana uses standard layer 3 networking for pod networks.
-Romana supports Kubernetes Network Policy APIs and never uses an overlay, even when a cluster is split across network availability zones.
-Romana is the only CNI provider that uses native VPC networking across availability zones for HA clusters, delivering a high-performance CNI solution.
-The current release uses its Etcd cluster, but the next version will optionally allow the Kubernetes Etcd cluster to be used as a datastore.
+Romana supports Kubernetes Network Policy APIs and does not require an overlay, even when a cluster is split across network availability zones.
+Romana support various network toplogies including flat layer 2 and routed layer 3 networks.
+Routes between nodes are installed locally and when necessary, distributed to network devices using eiter BGP or OSPF.
+In AWS deployments, Romana installs aggregated routes into the VPC route table to overcome the 50 node limit.
+This lets Romana use native VPC networking across availability zones for HA clusters.
+The current release uses its own etcd cluster, but the next version will optionally allow the Kubernetes etcd cluster to be used as a datastore.

 ### weave